Nonac/PIMS/Report/Project_evaluation/README.md

 * Data storage

   At the database level, we only used the local hard disk to store data.
 Each time we store the data, we must traverse all the files in the folder to refresh them.
 This method is very unsafe and inefficient because in reality, there will be a great amount of user thus a great amount of files to iterate through.
 Therefore, we should use MySQL, SQLServer or other advanced databases to store the data, and improve the query efficiency by setting IDs.
 For confidential information, such as passwords and customers' names that they provide on the website, we will not directly store them in plain text, but apply encryption methods such as MD5 to store them in cipher text.

+* Keep sessions

+  As is demonstrated in [System Implementation](../System_implementation/README.md), there is actually no real session system in our front-end and back-end communications.
+In the future a session system must be used to implement this feature, in order to achieve a higher level of security.

 <a name="_short-iot"></a>